-(c) With branches in Italy and Spain (d) Subsidiary of ABS-CBN Europe substituty of ABS-CBN Europe
+(c) With branches in Italy and Spain (d) Subsidiary of ABS-CBN Europe

-(e) Nonstock ownership interest

-(f) On June 5, 2017, the SEC approved the incorporation of Cinescreen.
+(e) Nonstock ownership interest (f) On June 5, 2017, the SEC approved the incorporation of Cinescreen.
 Cinescreen was established primarily to own, acquire, establish, lease, maintain, operate, manage, control, promote, advertise, undertake and carry on the business of theatres, movie houses and places of public amusement and entertainment.